Nip/Tuck: Production

 According to Ryan Murphy, the series was inspired by makeover episodes of the talk shows The Jenny Jones Show and The Oprah Winfrey Show.

 In its debut season, Nip/Tuck was the highest-rated new series on American basic cable, and the highest-rated basic cable series of all time for the 18–49 and 25–54 age demographics.

 The fifth season premiered on October 30, 2007, though production was affected by the 2007 Writers Strike.
-Accordingly, the second half of the fifth season was not screened until January 6, 2009, in the U.S. Another 19 episodes were picked up by FX; airing on October 14, 2009.
+Accordingly, the second half of the fifth season was not screened until January 6, 2009, in the United States.
+Another 19 episodes were picked up by FX; airing on October 14, 2009.
 Following a three-week hiatus for the Christmas holidays, the show resumed in January 2010, and concluded on March 3, 2010, with its 100th episode.

 Nip/Tuck filmed its 100th and final episode on June 12, 2009, without creator Ryan Murphy, who was, at the time, in India scouting locations for his film version of the memoir Eat, Pray, Love.

 The show inspired the creation of the plastic-surgery reality show Dr. 90210.